vecnet/dl-discovery/Digital-Library-Beta-Changelog-11.03.2015.md

 **Summary**

-* Example concept of original Digital Library front page text with notch based design
+* Example concept of Digital Library front page text with notch based design

-* View record metadata in table
+* View sample records’ metadata in table

-* Prototype of searching metadata table.
-Discussion of use case needed.
+* Text based filtering of metadata table prototype.
+Discussion of use case on Wednesday.

-* Add feedback link dropdown from navigation bar on the home page.
-Discussion on Wednesday.
+* Feedback link dropdown from navigation bar on home page.
+Discussion for Wednesday.

 * Facets load search results.
-Still fixing errors with multiple facet detection.
+Errors remain with multiple facets, don’t try yet :)

 **TODO**

+* Discussion on use of Style Guide

 * Fix facet UI errors

 * Collaborate with Don on metadata format and display

-**Changelog**

-* First draft of metadata fields with jQuery filter

-* Refactoring of modal hijacking code

-* Removing of sorting options when no search terms

-* First draft of metadata fields display with tabs and fuzzy search

-* Refactoring of javascript code in feature branch